sv-cover/cover-php/bulma_progress.md

 - Remove profile signature, it isn't used and didn't fit in the design
 - Remove language switch from profile
 - Almanac form is weird.
 May need some backend improvements (filter on filter).
+- Titles in pages behave weird.
+Maybe some backend improvements?

 # Pending Design Decisions